lynnlangit/gcp-essentials/3_networking/3a_VPC network/README.md

       - The Cloud Run continuous deployment feature is **not available** for projects inside a VPC Service Controls perimeter.
 - For **CloudStorage (GCS)** use 'private service access'
   - Article: "Using Private Service Access to connect to VPCs" - [link](https://cloud.google.com/vpc/docs/private-service-connect#benefits-apis)
+    - By default, if you have an application that uses a Google service, such as Cloud Storage, your application connects to the default DNS name for that service, such as storage.googleapis.com.
+Even though the IP addresses for the default DNS names are publicly routable, **traffic sent from Google Cloud resources remains within Google's network**.
+    - With Private Service Connect, you can create private endpoints using global internal IP addresses within your VPC network.
+You can assign DNS names to these internal IP addresses with meaningful names like storage-vialink1.p.googleapis.com and bigtable-adsteam.p.googleapis.com.
+These names and IP addresses are internal to your VPC network and any on-premises networks that are connected to it using Cloud VPN tunnels or Cloud Interconnect attachments (VLANs).
+You can control which traffic goes to which endpoint, and can **demonstrate that traffic stays within Google Cloud**.
 - For **AppEngine** (must check std or flex) use either 'VPC' or 'shared access VPC'
   - Article: "Connect to VPC" - [link](https://cloud.google.com/appengine/docs/standard/python/connecting-vpc)
   - Article: "Connect to Shared VPC" - [link](https://cloud.google.com/appengine/docs/standard/python/connecting-shared-vpc)